 How Does Escrow Work in Costa Rica real estate?

-I have experienced some sellers to pass away before closing.
-Before closing, we found out that the seller or the seller’s family long spent the money on other things.
-And because of the death of the seller, the property could not be sold.
+I once experienced a seller passing away just before closing.
+Then we found out that the seller or the seller’s family long spent the money on other things.
+And because of the death of the seller, and there was no living will, the property could not be sold.

 Do you want to get involved in a weird deal like that?
 Of course, you don’t!